My Girl 2: Plot

-First planning to visit her mother's high school, Vada discovers that it was destroyed in a fire.
-Nevertheless, she and Nick eventually track down a yearbook and meet several people who knew Maggie, including a police officer, photographer and film director.
-Vada also meets her favorite poet, Alfred Beidermeyer, who also lives in L.A., but is dismayed when he advises her not to become a writer.
-Later in the trip, Nick and Vada sneak out to catch some Hollywood attractions, during which time Vada also gets her ears pierced, despite Nick's opposition.
+Initially planning to visit her mother's high school, Vada discovers that it was destroyed in a fire.
+Nevertheless, she and Nick eventually track down a yearbook and meet several people who knew Maggie in high school, including police officer Daryl Tanaka, photographer Stanley Rosenfeld, and film director Peter Webb.
+Vada also meets her favorite poet, Alfred Beidermeyer, who also lives in Los Angeles, but is dismayed when he advises her not to become a writer.
+Later on, Nick and Vada sneak out to visit some Hollywood attractions, during which time she also gets her ears pierced, despite Nick's opposition.

-Vada learns some shocking things about her mother, such as being suspended from school for smoking, and having another husband before her father named Jeffrey Pommeroy.
-Emotionally crushed by the latter, Vada suspects that Jeffrey may actually be her father instead.
-Realizing he holds the key to more about her mother, she gets help from the police to locate him.
-Vada goes to see Jeffrey, who instantly remembers Maggie.
-He provides Vada with valuable information for her essay, including a home movie and the answer behind the date written on the paper bag.
-Viewing the home movie touches Vada, as she watches her mother.
-Jeffrey also assures Vada that he is not her father, explaining they divorced before Vada was born, because her mother wanted stability and a family, which her father, Harry, was able to provide.

-Meanwhile, Phil tries to prove his love to Rose, after a man owning a fancy car repeatedly stops by the repair shop and tries to sweep her away by continuously flattering her.
-When Phil finally gets the courage to show how much she means to him, he proposes to her.
+Shockingly, Vada also learns that her mother was once suspended from school for smoking and was previously briefly married to a man named Jeffrey Pommeroy.
+Emotionally crushed, she suspects that Jeffrey may actually be her biological father instead.
+Realizing he could unlock her mother's past, she successfully implores the police to locate him, and when she arrives at his residence, he instantly remembers Maggie.
+He provides Vada with valuable information for her essay, explaining the date written on the paper bag and showing her a home movie featuring Maggie singing the Charlie Chaplin composition "Smile", which greatly touches her.
+Jeffrey also assuringly explains that he is not her father, explaining they divorced before Vada was born because Maggie wanted stability and a family, which her father Harry was able to provide.
+Meanwhile, Phil tries to prove his love to Rose after cardiologist Sam Helburn, a frequent patron of the repair shop who owns a fancy car, repeatedly stops by and continuously attempts to romance her.
+When Phil finally gets the courage to show how much she means to him, he proposes to her, and she accepts it happily.

-As Vada is ready to head home, she and Nick share a goodbye kiss at the airport before she boards the plane.
-He has left her a gift of earrings in her backpack.
-When she returns home, she finds out that Shelly just had the baby and heads to the hospital to see her new half-brother.
-To calm his crying, Vada holds him and sings "Smile", a song she heard her mother singing in the home movie.
-Vada receives an A+ on her essay, and hopes to share what she learned during her trip with her brother someday.
+After she and Nick part ways at the airport, Vada boards the plane to return to Pennsylvania, discovering that he has gifted her a pair of earrings in her backpack as a memento.
+Upon arriving home, she is informed that Shelly has recently delivered the baby and meets her newborn half-brother at the hospital.
+To calm his crying, Vada cradles him in her arms and sings "Smile".
+She ultimately receives an A+ on her essay, vowing to eventually share her findings with him when he is older.